 - One disruption spawns a wave of disruptions as it propagates to different markets

 - You can profit without inventing by applying a disruption to new markets or creating ancillary services/products

 - Other people’s money is the best funding.
-To tap it create opportunity for others with your product
+To tap it creates an opportunity for others with your product

 Jay Samit calls disruption the intense introspective process of questioning his assumption about himself and his goals.

-- business don’t sell products; They sell solutions.
+- Businesses don’t sell products; They sell solutions.

 Jay Samit says that the mentality of disruptors is that of seeing obstacles as opportunities (check also The Obstacle is The Way). disruptors constantly reinvent themselves and their careers and are never afraid of losing their jobs because they create jobs.

 To become a disruptor you don’t an MBA or an engineering degree.
 You simply need to think like a disruptor.